 Greg earned his bachelor of science from Syracuse University and his JD from Temple University School of Law.

-Gerry Brunk is a Managing Director at Lumira Capital, a North American healthcare venture capital firm.
-Since joining Lumira Capital in 2002 he has invested in and served on the boards of directors of over twenty life science companies, including Pharmasset (acquired by Gilead Sciences), MAKO Surgical (acquired by Stryker), Corvia Medical, Celtaxsys, KAI Pharmaceuticals (acquired by Amgen), Endotronix, BAROnova, Targanta Therapeutics (acquired by The Medicines Company) and Cardiac Dimensions.
+Gerry Brunk is a Managing Director at Lumira Ventures, a North American healthcare venture capital firm.
+Since joining Lumira Ventures in 2002 he has invested in and served on the boards of directors of over twenty life science companies, including Pharmasset (acquired by Gilead Sciences), MAKO Surgical (acquired by Stryker), Corvia Medical, Celtaxsys, KAI Pharmaceuticals (acquired by Amgen), Endotronix, BAROnova, Targanta Therapeutics (acquired by The Medicines Company) and Cardiac Dimensions.

-Before joining Lumira Capital, Gerry was an entrepreneur who co-founded and served in a variety of management and board capacities at venture capital-funded companies in the pharmacy benefit management, senior living and technology transfer sectors.
+Before joining Lumira Ventures, Gerry was an entrepreneur who co-founded and served in a variety of management and board capacities at venture capital-funded companies in the pharmacy benefit management, senior living and technology transfer sectors.
 Earlier, as an Engagement Manager in the healthcare practice of The Boston Consulting Group he advised pharmaceutical firms on strategic issues involving portfolio management, R&D productivity, new product launches, reimbursement and acquisitions.
 Gerry began his career as a member of the investment banking group of Credit Suisse First Boston where his clients included public and private healthcare companies.

 Gerry holds an M.B.A. from Stanford University Graduate School of Business and a B.A. from the University of Virginia, where he studied biology and economics.
 He serves on the board of Southeast BIO, the oversight committee of the Wallace H. Coulter Center for Translational Research at the University of Miami, the review board of the Ivy Foundation Biomedical Innovation Fund at the University of Virginia, and as a mentor for the Canadian Technology Accelerator in Boston and for the Stanford University Biodesign program.